latechforce/engine-starter-kit/README.md

 You can create a Scalingo account using our [referral link](https://sclng.io/r/270b5ab212db4ba4?utm_source=scalingo&utm_medium=email&utm_campaign=referral).

+### Setup Github Actions

 You have to create a new Scalingo API token to use in the repository settings in actions secrets.

-### Setup Github Actions

 You need to setup the `GH_TOKEN` and `SCALINGO_API_TOKEN` environment variables in the repository settings in actions secrets.

 ### Use Semantic Commit Messages

 The project is configured to be released on Github with semantic commit messages.
+Each commit will trigger a new release on Github and a new deployment on Scalingo.

 For examples: